Working Together: Faculty and Students with Disabilties

-- For exam arrangements through the DRC, students must bring us an Alternative Exam Request Form, signed by you.
+- For exam arrangements through the DRC, students must bring us an Alternative Exam Request Form (DOC) or Alternative Exam Request Form (PDF), signed by you.

 - The form is YOUR control over your exam.
 Accommodations that the student requests should be in accordance with those recommended by the DRC.
 Students should provide you with an Accommodation Request Form at the beginning of each semester to verify the accommodations to which they are entitled.

 - You should indicate if the exam is open note, open book, or requires some other, specific tools (e.g., calculator) to complete under the section for Special Testing Instructions.